Wijnandvdm/nom-stats/README.md

 This of course does not explain the complete functionality of this project.
 Want to know more?
 Don't be shy, ask the creator of this repo!

 ## To Do
-- possibility to put folders in folders and have them represented that way in the index.html dynamically
-- make the base ingredients of all recipes enough for one portion
 - ingredients.yaml file as csv file?